make-cpp-nice/literal-integral-constants/README.md

 A free function provides a unary minus operator for ```std::integral_constant``` so that a negative prefix produces a  ```std::integral_constant``` with a negative value. e.g.
 + ```-4__``` will be read as ```std::integral_constant<int, -4>()```

+Please post any feedback or comments on [Comment and discussion](https://github.com/make-cpp-nice/literal-integral-constants/discussions/1)